 - Anna Yuferova Typesetting Consultant

 Anna is a professional musician who gained two diplomas with honours: in music theory (Zaporizhzhya Music College, 1994) and in composition (the Tchaikovsky National Music Academy, 1999).

-She has 15 years' experience as a teacher of music computer technologies and composition at the R.Glier Kyiv Institute of Music (Ukraine).
+She has over 15 years' experience as a teacher of music computer technologies and composition at the R.Glier Kyiv Institute of Music (Ukraine).
 Since 2002 she has headed the music technology section of the Institute.